prgprg-org/student-meetup/README.md

-# #lang-talk meetups
+# Student PL Meetup | PRG • PRG

-This is the page for our small community of PL enthusiasts.
+This is the page for our small community of PL enthusiasts, formed mainly by students and alumni of FIT ČVUT, FEL ČVUT and MFF UK.

+The community meets monthly (or as time allows) for peer presentations, invited talks, and discussions on topics related to programming languages.
+Discussed topics span from interesting new programming languages and concepts, compiler and runtime implementations, to PLT and research topics.
+Any interesting topic is welcome.

-The effort started on 16th November 2022.
-That was the date of our first meetup.
+The effort originally started on 16th November 2022 as a *lang-talk meetup*.
+That was the date of our first meetup and the streak lasted for 16 meetups.

+After a delay,
+the meetups continued on 12th March as a *Student PL Meetup* to recognize that the community has outgrown a single faculty.
+Moreover, the community has joined forces with [PRG • PRG - Prague Programming Languages and Systems Research Network](https://prgprg.org/) to help each other connect people with shared interests and deepen (or widen) each other knowledge.

 ## [📬 Get updates to your mailbox](https://forms.gle/7aS8Qcf2bQPBXJFRA)
 We will keep you notified when the next meetup is getting ready.